the:chris:walker ↩

 I use ubuntu server for everything, so no surprise I used that here.
 I installed the base system and little else, set up the SSH access and then everything could be done remotely.

 ZFS is awesome and has a great feature called ZFS send/recieve which can be used to send snapshots of a ZFS filesystem to another system.
 I used this over the network to copy the filesystem from the existing server onto the new one.
 Remember at this point I only had 3 disks, so the zpool on the new server was a single disk (the Toshiba) and a mirrored pair (the 2 WD Red disks).
 This created a 7.25TB pool onto which I zfs recv’d the zfs send output.
 I continued to use the old server but once I was ready to switch over I only had to do an incremental zfs send.
-The whole process for awesomely simple.
+The whole process was awesomely simple.

 ZFS has another great feature called scrub, which verifies all data on disk against the checksums it keeps for that data.
 I thought it would be a good way to test that the zfs send worked and that the disks/zpool was ok.
 However…